brama051/epic-backend/README.md

     /sequences/page (GET | token, page, itemsPerPage, filter )

 ##Todo:
-* /sequences/page should also return total pages, current page and the filter used
+* /sequences/page should also return total pages, current page and the filter used [Done]